wernerchao/KaJin/README.md

 ## Copyright and License

-Code and documentation copyright 2016 the Project Movie Trailer Authors and released under the MIT license.
+Code and documentation copyright 2016 KaJin
+Authors and released under the MIT license.